prcpham-dev/Endless-Runner/README.md

 # Flappybird-ish-game
-A similar to flappy bird game.
+A game similar to flappy bird game.
 But also not